National IP Protocol FAQ

 - Increasing R&D activity in Singapore, including the establishment of R&D centres by corporations in Singapore;

 - Creating high value jobs in Singapore; and/or

 - Improving the quality of life in Singapore and elsewhere.

 The rationale for active review of patent portfolio is to ensure the optimal use of public resources in the filing, prosecution and maintenance of patents.
 Ultimately, it is to ensure maximum impact of public-funded R&D and IP for Singapore.

 Mechanisms for active review will instil diligence in ensuring that a patent portfolio will not be left dormant.
 These mechanisms include periodic review of all patents / patent applications filed by the Public Agency to determine whether these ought to be maintained or abandoned, or assigned/licensed to a staff inventor or to a private enterprise, or used to work with private enterprises or other Public Agencies to explore other means to derive value.
 It is also advisable for Public Agencies to put in place policies and systems to safeguard trade secrets / know-how if these exist, so that their value can be preserved.

-If needed, the IP Management (Government) (IPMG) team in IPOS can assist Public Agencies to put in place an IP policy and processes.
+If needed, the IP Management (Government) (IPMG) team in IPOS can assist Public Agencies to put in place an IP policy and the necessary processes.
 You may contact the team at firstname.lastname@example.org with "IPMG" in the subject header, and we will get in touch to discuss your IP needs.